KDE/kdeconnect-meta/protocol.md

 * `messageBody`: [**`String`**](#string)

-    The message text associated with the event.
+    ⚠️ Deprecated: The message text associated with the event.

 * `phoneNumber`: [**`String`**](#string)